Water Testing Results.

 Historic Water Testing Lab Reports:

-As a reminder, the impacted buildings have been provided with water service.
-Also, you can find additional information at the New Jersey Department of Health.
+As a reminder, the impacted buildings are providing bottled water until the repairs are completed.
+The source of Drew’s water is the Borough of Madison, which also tests its water periodically.
+Finally, you can find additional information at the New Jersey Department of Health.

 Thank you for your understanding and support as we work to resolve this situation.